 Permanent placement and other services revenue from contracts with customers are primarily recognized when employment candidates accept offers of permanent employment and begin work for the Company's clients.
 Certain of the Company's permanent placement contracts contain a thirty-day guarantee period.
 The Company has a substantial history of estimating the financial impact of permanent placement candidates who do not remain with its clients through the thirty-day guarantee period.
-If a candidate voluntarily leaves or is terminated for cause prior to the completion of thirty days of employment, the Company will provide a replacement candidate at no additional cost to the customer, as long as the placement fee is paid within thirty days of the candidate's start date.
+If a candidate voluntarily leaves or is terminated for cause prior to the completion of thirty days of employment, the Company will provide a replacement candidate is start date.
 When required to provide a replacement candidate, the Company defers the recognition of revenue until a replacement candidate is found and hired, and any associated fees collected from the customer is recorded as a contract liability.
 Fees to clients are generally calculated as a percentage of the new employee's annual compensation.
 No fees for permanent placement talent solutions services are charged to employment candidates, regardless of whether the candidate is placed.